catseye/yoob.js/README.markdown

     example, `yoob.SexpParser` is meant to be used as an example or basis for a specific grammar of your choice.

-yoob.js may eventually:

-*   extend the idea of "a component to help implement an esolang" to encompass esolang implementations themselves.
-So, for example, yoob.js might include an implementation of brainfuck, but this would not be provided solely as an "end implementation" but also as a component for implementing other brainfuck-derived esolangs, and other mashups.

-    This emphasizes a thing with yoob, which is that while the yoob distribution contains implementations of various languages, it does not contain the reference implementation of any language; but the reference implementations of some languages may be written in yoob. yoob allows for this approach, but yoob.js hopes to accomodate it better than just allowing for it.
-Somehow.
-Perhaps.

 Other things you should know about yoob.js are that it:

 *   requires features from HTML5 and related "modern" web standards.
 With